 What is the way forward?

 - Both sides should work towards putting an end to trade hostilities and speed up efforts for a comprehensive trade deal.
-This would resolve the issues of both sides much better than taking measures of product by product.
+This would resolve the issues of both sides much better than taking measures of a product by product.